CaricaturiJosias/CaricaturiJosias/README.md

 - Python automation: I making automated tests using abstracted bash commands in Linux (RHEL 8) and Windows 10 to check database and algorithm calculation functionallity in a evergrowing and complex software project.

-- C/C++ development: I create and research functionallities inside the project i work on, specially in receiver-end'ish type treatment for sockets (i do not work with IP/TCP, WIFI and other types of internet connection kind of processes)
+- C/C++ development: I create and research functionallities inside the project i work on, specially in receiver-end'ish type treatment for sockets (i do not work with IP/TCP, WIFI and other types of internet connection kind of processes), I also work on refactoring and introducing design patterns and new technologies into a +30 year old critical infrastructure software project

-- C/C++ maintenance: I correct defects at base level on the system i work with as the project is expanded and modified (Memory allocation through components, information processing, bad programming practices done previously on the code)
+- C/C++ maintenance: I correct defects at base level on the system i work with as the project is expanded and modified (Memory allocation through components, information processing, bad programming practices done previously on the code).
+I am also working on major refactorings of dataservers and core business applications of the system for many reasons (EOL 3pps, performance issues, introduction of new technologies like REST/microservices in general)

 ### (**Not professionally**)